E-xyza/zigler/guides/1-nifs.md

 - sentinel-terminated versions of all of the above.
 - cpointers `[*c]T`

-### Example: List-like datatypes as binaries
+### Example: Array-like datatypes as binaries

-For all scalar child types, List-like datatypes may be passed as binaries, thus the following code works with no alteration:
+For all scalar child types, Array-like datatypes may be passed as binaries, thus the following code works with no alteration:

 ```elixir